aj-enns/microsoft.devcenter/terraform/devbox-with-customized-image/README.md

 - `win11-vs2022-vscode-openai-pool`
 - `win11-intellij-wsl-dev-pool`

+**Important:** This step MUST complete before users can create Dev Boxes.
+The network attachment is especially critical if you plan to use Intune (Step 4).

 ---

 #### Step 4: Configure Intune Enrollment (OPTIONAL)

+**Why is this script needed?**

-**This step is completely optional!** Run this only if you want Dev Boxes to automatically enroll in Microsoft Intune for device management.
+This step is **completely optional**!
+Run this only if you want Dev Boxes to automatically enroll in Microsoft Intune for device management and compliance policies.
+This script validates your configuration and provides guidance - it doesn't make changes itself.

+**What it does:**

 ```powershell
 # Run the configuration checker